martyn0ff/fullstackopen/part0/exercise_0_6/diagram.md

     server-->>browser: the JavaScript file
     deactivate server

-    Note right of browser: The browser overrides default onsubmit event handler for the note<br/>form with custom POST request that stores the new note in<br/>persistent storage
+    NoteComponent right of browser: The browser overrides default onsubmit event handler for the note<br/>form with custom POST request that stores the new note in<br/>persistent storage
-    Note right of browser: On page load, the browser loads all stored notes and stores them<br/>in-memory
+    NoteComponent right of browser: On page load, the browser loads all stored notes and stores them<br/>in-memory

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server